 The first two aspects, Yama and Niyama, are a set of observances and precepts that condition and prepare the mental temperment of the student to be ready and successful in the pursuit of mastery of the third aspect, which is Yoga Asana.
 As a practitioner makes progress in asana practice, he or she will develop sensitivity to their own energy levels and the flow of this energy through the body.
 By learning to practice the forth aspect, Pranayama, the student will learn to manage this energy more effectively.
 The student then develops a greater sensitivity to their energy and the energies around them as well.
 Through the practice of the fifth aspect, Pratyahara, the student learns to manage their energetic self in a larger context, and sharpen their ability to gain proficiency in the sixth aspect, Dharana, which means concentration.
 Great ability of concentration must be developed in order to have success in the seventh aspect, Dhyana, which means meditation.
 Then, through the practice of meditation, one can begin to elevate their consciousness and discover for themselves the true purpose and wisdom of the ancient practice of yoga.
 The eighth aspect is Samadhi, which refers to the attainment of knowing, freedom, and union with the high state of consiousness.

-The 5 Yamas are: Ahimsa, Satya, Asteya, Brahmacharya, Aparigraha.
-Sri Pattabhiram beautifully explains the meaning of these terms in this video.
+Sri Pattabhiram beautifully explains the meaning of the 5 Yamas in this video.

-The 5 Niyamas are: Saucha, Santosha, Tapas, Svadhyaya, Ishvarapranidhana.
-Sri Pattabhiram discusses the niyamas in this video.
+Sri Pattabhiram discusses the 5 Niyamas in this video.

 "Yoga And Sacred Geometry" Samuel Palmer's second book.